 We spent over five months conducting in-house tests on computer protection software.
 During that time, we used live malware samples to see how well each program protects Windows and Mac computers and mobile devices.

 Norton Security Premium comes with a 100-percent guarantee that it will keep all your devices free of viruses.
 Norton 360 Deluxe is currently $50 off for the first year.
 Or get the latest Norton 360 with a saving of $40 for the first year.VIEW DEAL ON Norton

 We also considered each application’s additional protection tools and overall value.
 Based on our findings, we believe Norton Security Premium is the best program for protecting all your device.

 It has a good list of security features, including anti-phishing protection and parental controls, and comes with a 100-percent virus protection guarantee.

-To discover today's best security options, make sure to check out our best antivirus guide.
+To discover today's best security options, make sure to check out our best antivirus software guide.